basilgregory/ONAM4Android/README.md

 ## Lifecycle Events

-You can define methods that will be executed before create, before update, after crate or after update using corresponding annotations.
+You can define methods that will be executed before create, before update, after create or after update using corresponding annotations.
 See [Lifecycle docs](https://github.com/basilgregory/ONAM4Android/wiki/Lifecycle) on how to implement the same.

 ## JSON parser